A-Emile/VescBLEBridge/README.md

 **What you need:**
 - [ESP32 C3 Dev Board](https://de.aliexpress.com/item/1005005967641936.html)
 - Some Wires
-- Fitting connector for you Vesc Uart port (Most likely JST-PH2.0)
+- Fitting connector for your Vesc Uart port (Most likely JST-PH2.0)
 - USB C Cable

 Connect the ESP32 C3 to your Vesc controller following the table below.